webwolf2112/dailyCodingChallenges/README.md

-# dailyCodingChallenges
+# CodingChallenges
-A repo of the daily coding challenges
+A repo of some interview style coding challenges for reference and practice.